Shiv2205/calendar-app/README.md

+# Project Description

+Basic calendar application, created with ReactJS, TailwindCSS, and dayJS.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).